Bob Nguyen is an accredited member of Australian Cinematographer’s Society.

 He then went on to win the Golden Tripod and the prestigious Milli Award for

 Cinematographer of the Year 2019 at the recent National Awards from Australia Cinematographer’s Society.

-Even though Bob Nguyen was trained to shoot on film, giving him a very solid foundation in the principles of cinematography but all flavors of format mediums appeal to him.
+Even though Bob Nguyen was trained to shoot on film, giving him a very solid foundation in the principles of cinematography, but all flavors of format mediums appeal to him.
 Bob enjoys different visual mediums that best translate each story's unique concept.
-Having those experience allows him to work in an extensive range of shooting styles, scales and conditions.
+Having those experiences allows him to work in an extensive range of shooting styles, scales and conditions.